Why Did It Take Me So Long to Write About Tybee Island?

 Off the coast of Savannah

-It was lovely.
-She did an excellent job.
+Tybee Island is a memorable place to visit even if it's only a one-time experience.
 But I've been there a hundred times.
 My mother lives there.
 I've written a novel about it - well a novella.
-And the thought of writing a hub about it has flit through my mind a dozen times.
+And the thought of writing an article about it has flit through my mind a dozen times.
 I've always put it off because I was distracted by something else.
 Something I didn't know so much about.
-This lady wrote about her first visit, and it was the Hub of the Day!
-I kicked myself.
+But circumstances have conspired to prompt me - finally - to put my experiences in print.

 It is always interesting to see some place you know well through the eyes of someone who is seeing it for the first time.
-And this author was well-deserving of the HOD accolade.
-Truth be told, I couldn't write that hub.
+But.
 I've already seen the sunrise over the sea oats.
 I've seen the pelicans skim the surface of the water, then climb, turn and Kamikaze dive for the fish they sight.
 I've walked the north beach with a school of dolphins following me just out past the knee-high shallows.
 I've climbed the lighthouse and waited in line in June to eat the shrimp omelets at The Breakfast Club.
 I've fed the alligators and the cats at The Crab Shack.
 I've fought the traffic to see Fourth of July fireworks from the pier on July 3rd.
 I've seen a loaded tanker emerge around the north point like a newborn coming out of the womb.

-Yes, they do fireworks on the main beach around the pier on the third of July.
-But on New Year's Eve if you pick a spot somewhere on the north side of the island, you can see the fireworks from both River Street in Savannah and from about a half dozen sites over on Hilton Head across the channel in South Carolina.
+A first-time probably knows that they do fireworks on the main beach around the pier on the third of July.
+But they probably don't know that on New Year's Eve, if you pick a spot somewhere on the north side of the island, you can see the fireworks from both River Street in Savannah and from about a half dozen sites over on Hilton Head across the channel in South Carolina.
 They look like quarter-sized kaleidoscopes popping up in the distance.
 Happy New Year and then some!

-They tried holding the parade on the actual weekend of Memorial Day, but too many tourists didn't get it.
+For a few years, the locals tried holding the parade on the actual weekend of Memorial Day, but too many tourists just didn't get it.
 It wasn't the same.
-So they moved it back to the week before, and the locals revel in the madness.
+So they moved it back to the week before, and the full-time residents or snowbirds (winter-only residents) revel in the madness.
 My daughter-in-law and I attended one year.
 We picked the elevation of a bus stop bench to stay above the fray, armed with an umbrella to protect us from the deluge that would pass us by on the street as the floats went past our own personal viewing stand.

 We might as well have painted a huge, red bull's eye on our backs.
 In our innocence we stood there enjoying each float more than the last, when a bunch of guys snuck around from behind us and pummelled us with water balloons from below the protection of our umbrella.
 The only purpose the umbrella served was to catch their attention as weak prey.
 We had to flee to our car and lock the doors to escape them.
 It was all good.
 Served us right for thinking we could stay high and dry at the Beach Bum Parade